syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 By default, both the vertical swiping for list view and horizontal swiping for tab view will work.
 If it is not required, it can be customized by using the `EnableSwiping` property of `SfTabView`.

-Note: Getting started sample can be download from [this link](http://files2.syncfusion.com/Installs/v16.1.0.24/Samples/Xamarin/RangeSlider_GettingStarted.zip).
+Note: Getting started sample can be downloaded from [this link](http://files2.syncfusion.com/Installs/v16.1.0.24/Samples/Xamarin/TabView_GettingStarted.zip).